-A copy of the Company's Annual Report on Form 10-K, including the Company's consolidated financial statements for the fiscal year ended March 31, 1998, accompanies the proxy materials being mailed to all stockholders.
+A copy of the Company's Annual Report to Stockholders, including the Company's consolidated financial statements for the fiscal year ended March

+31, 1998, accompanies the proxy materials being mailed to all stockholders.
+The Annual Report is not incorporated into this Proxy Statement and is not considered proxy solicitation materials.